Ghost Dad poster

 The inciting incident occurs at 10 minutes when Elliot gets into a taxi driven by a Satanic cult member.
 The driver takes him on a terrifying high-speed ride that ends with the taxi going off a bridge, apparently killing Elliot..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Elliot decides he must continue with his business deal and protect his children from losing him, actively choosing to navigate the world as a ghost rather than accept death., moving from reaction to action.
+This demonstrates the protagonist's commitment to Elliot decides he must continue with his business deal and protect his children from losing him, actively choosing to navigate the world as a ghost rather than accept death., moving from reaction to action.

 The Collapse moment at 63 minutes (75% through) represents the emotional nadir.
 Here, Elliot begins to fade completely and faces the reality that he will die and leave his children orphaned.
-He hits his lowest point, realizing he may lose everything without being able to say goodbye., reveals the protagonist at their lowest point.
+He hits his lowest point, realizing he may lose everything without being able to say goodbye., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 80% of the runtime.
 Elliot realizes he must reveal the truth to his children and trust them with his situation.
 He understands that being present emotionally matters more than protecting them from pain., demonstrating the transformation achieved throughout the journey.